isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-04-12-post-BiblioAsia Apr–Jun 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/kamala-club">The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation</a><br>*Vandana Aggarwal* traces the origins of a venerable association for Indian women and the role it played in their lives.

-<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/singapore-changing-wet-markets">No Longer “Dirty, Unhygienic, Crowded and Messy”: The Story of Singapore’s Changing Wet Markets</a><br>First established in Singapore in 1825, *Zoe Yeo* looks at how wet markets have evolved over time.
+<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/singapore-changing-wet-markets">No Longer “Dirty, Unhygienic, Crowded and Messy”: The Story of Singapore’s Changing Wet Markets</a><br>The earliest wet markets in Singapore date back to at least 1825. *Zoe Yeo* tells us how they have changed since.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/history-kandang-kerbau-hospital">Labouring to Deliver: A History of Kandang Kerbau Hospital</a><br>The old Kandang Kerbau Hospital was once known as the busiest maternity hospital in the world. *Joanna Tan* delivers the story behind a hallowed Singapore institution.